 Industry Relevance comes out as the most important factor.
 Industry specific sites are important because they give Google a clear understanding of what product or services a business provides.
 Because of their industry focus these sites have typically have deeper, more unique content which Google loves and so they rank well for targeted search terms.
 These 2 things combined means that these sites often deliver more targeted leads for businesses.

-Similarly Local Relevance provides Google with valuable insight on your location & areas served.
+Similarly, Local Relevance provides Google with valuable insight on your location and areas served.

-Whilst Industry & Localness are key, it’s also clear that there are a number of other factors to consider when deciding which citation sites you want to be listed on.
+Whilst Industry and Localness are key, it’s also clear that there are a number of other factors to consider when deciding which citation sites you want to be listed on.